 THE OREGON KILN

 This Flame Cap Kiln is designed to process small diameter fuel load removal material and brush.
 This is material that would normally be burned in small hand-constructed piles in the forest.
 These kilns are also suitable for homeowners who are doing brush removal or cleaning up fallen trees and branches.
 The ideal feedstock size is six inches or less in diameter and four to five feet long.
+We have manufactured more than 30 of these kilns to date.

 The Oregon Kiln weighs about 200 pounds and can be unloaded and moved by a hand crew.